thevisad/DayZ-Private-master/README.md

  - Spawning in debug areas (plains / ocean)
  - Debug monitor issues
  - Humanity not updating correctly
+ - Sandbags, Tank Traps, and Wire Fence are not always deleted from the database when disassembled

 Common Issues
 =============